pomdtr/smallweb.run/www/docs/guides/data.md

 ## Using an external database

 Of course, you can also use an external service to store your data.
-I personally recommand [Turso](https://turso.tech/), which has a generous free tier.
+I personally recommend [Turso](https://turso.tech/), which has a generous free tier.